Old Dominion Freight Line

 Old Dominion Freight Line, Inc. (ODFL) is an American regional, inter-regional and national less than truckload shipping (LTL) company.
-In addition to its core LTL services, the company offers logistics and household moving services.
+In addition to its core LTL services, the company offers expedited, logistics and household moving services.

 The company has five primary product groups: Domestic, Expedited, People, Global, Household Services and Technology.
 Global offerings include full container load (FCL) and less-than-container load (LCL) service to the Caribbean, Europe, the Far East, Central America and South America.
 The company operates more than 5,800 tractors and more than 22,500 trailers.